PsyMontréal

-PsyMontréal is a psychology services company headquartered in Montreal, Quebec, Canada, with psychologists based in five area clinics in Outremont, Dollard-des-Ormeaux, Plateau Mont-Royal, Notre-Dame-de-Grâce and Downtown Montreal, who offer psychotherapy, coaching, and training services.

-The psychotherapy, as well as life coaching and business coaching services are offered by psychologists who are members of the Ordre des psychologues du Québec, using empirically based methods such as cognitive behavioral therapy and motivational interviewing.
+PsyMontréal is a psychology services company headquartered in Montreal, Quebec, Canada, with psychologists and mental health professionals offering psychotherapy, coaching, and training services, using empirically based methods such as cognitive behavioral therapy and motivational interviewing.

 Notable contributions

-PsyMontréal’s contribution to Quebec’s health care sector consists of being the first to provide trainings to the health care professionals of the Quebec government’s "Direction de santé publique" in Motivational Interviewing for the specific purposes of motivating positive health related lifestyle changes.
+PsyMontréal's contribution to Quebec's health care sector consists of being the first to provide trainings to the health care professionals of the Quebec government's "Direction de santé publique" in Motivational Interviewing for the specific purposes of motivating positive health related lifestyle changes.
 Three Quebec government evaluation reports detail the state of major shifts in the way health care is being delivered in Quebec, with a shift away from intervention (i.e. waiting for somebody to get sick before entry to health care services), to the prevention of illnesses (motivating the population of Quebec to modify their lifestyles by eating better, exercising more, and stopping to smoke).
-The reports explain the government's prevention strategy and the key use of Motivational Interviewing (supported by the training and consulting services of PsyMontreal) over the last 6 years, based on scientifically based best practices.
+The reports explain the government's prevention strategy and the key use of Motivational Interviewing (supported by the training and consulting services of PsyMontreal) over the years, based on scientifically based best practices.